Smooth one-dimensional topological field theories are vector bundles with connection: Smooth 1-dimensional field theories and the cobordism hypothesis

 In the case that cut functions satisfy $t_0<t_1$, Morse theory of 1-manifolds cuts a given connected bordism into elementary pieces that are of three types: (1)~bordism from a point to a point (all points of $M^1\times \{s\}$ are regular values for~$h$), (2)~bordisms from the empty set to a pair of points (0-handles), and (3)~bordisms from a pair of points to the empty set (1-handles).
 For a given bordism, i.e., 0-simplex of $1\Bord^\fr(X)$, this reduction comes from a choice of (new) height function that is Morse with regular values at the prescribed cut values, which defines a 1-simplex in $1\Bord^\fr(X)$ connecting the original bordism to one with a Morse height function.
 Then we can impose additional cut points using the Morse height function to reduce to the cases above.
 The relations among these generators are precisely the familiar birth-death diagrams from 1-dimensional Morse theory.

-When cut functions satisfy $t_0=t_1$, since $t_0$ is a regular value and the bordism is connected, this bordism is in the image of the degeneracy map, $s_0$, i.e., is an identity path in the bordism category.
-For $S$ connected and $t_0\le t_1$ and $t_0=t_1$ somewhere on $S$, then this is necessarily a bordism of type~(1) above.
+When cut functions satisfy $t_0=t_1$, since $t_0$ is a regular value and the bordism is connected, this bordism is in the image of the degeneracy map, i.e., is an identity path in the bordism category.
+For $S$ connected and $t_0\le t_1$ with $t_0=t_1$ somewhere on $S$, then this is necessarily a bordism of type~(1) above.

-In the case that the above types of generating bordisms are mapped constantly to~$X$, meaning the map $x\colon M^1\times S\to X$ factors through the projection to~$S$, the standard dualizable object argument extends to one for vector bundles on~$S$ and shows that the value of the field theory on the $(+)$-point must be a vector space~$(V_+)_x$, and the value on the $(-)$-point is the dual space,~$(V_-)_x^*$.
-Hence we see that the a field theory is required to assign a vector bundle $V\to X$ to the $(+)$-point and the \emph{dual} vector bundle $V^*\to X$ to the $(-)$-point.
+In the case that the above types of generating bordisms are mapped constantly to~$X$, meaning the map $x\colon M^1\times S\to X$ factors through the projection to~$S$, the standard dualizable object argument shows that the value of the field theory on the $(+)$-point must be a vector space~$(V_+)_x=\R^d$, and the value on the $(-)$-point is the dual space,~$(V_-)_x^*=\R^{d'}$, which in our formulation amounts to showing $d=d'$.

-Now we need to show that the value on a generating bordism with an arbitrary map to~$X$ is determined by this finite rank vector bundle and the value of the field theory on the path category.
+Now we need to show that the value on a generating bordism with an arbitrary map to~$X$ is determined by the value of the field theory on the path category.
 For generating bordisms of type~(1) this is clear, since such a bordism can be identified with a morphism in the path category.

-For bordisms of type (2) and~(3) we use the techniques of Lemma~\ref{lem:sitting} to identify the value of a field theory on a 0- or 1-handle with the value on a handle that has a sitting instance at its Morse critical point.
+For bordisms of type (2) and~(3) we use \cref{lem:sitting} to identify the value of a field theory on a 0- or 1-handle with the value on a handle that has a sitting instant at its Morse critical point.
 Then we can factor the handle into~3 pieces: one given by a subset of the sitting instant of the Morse critical points (i.e., a handle that is mapped constantly to~$X$) and two paths given by the closure of the complement of this subset in the original handle.
 Hence, the value of the original bordism is determined by previously computed dualizing data at the sitting instant together with the value on paths between points. \end{proof}